OpenAttackDefenseTools/tulip/README.md

 [![tools presentation](http://img.youtube.com/vi/oGB7LFwTghE/0.jpg)](http://www.youtube.com/watch?v=oGB7LFwTghE)

 ## Run with docker
-Edit `docker-compose.yml` file and replace `REACT_APP_FLAG_REGEX` environment variable with the flag regex.

-Run flower using `docker-compose up --build`.
-Flower starts at address `http://localhost:3000`.
+Just run `docker-compose up`, and after a while you will find flower at [http://localhost:3000](http://localhost:3000).

+For the flag regex, modify `REACT_APP_FLAG_REGEX` in `docker-compose.yml`.

+The build will automatically import the test pcap.

-The container just created should be called `flower_flower-python_1`.
-To import pcaps enter in the services container with `docker exec -it flower_flower-python_1 /bin/bash`.
-The container share the `shared` folder with the host.
+To enter in the service to import other pcaps, run `docker exec -it flower_flower-python_1 /bin/bash` (if flower is in a folder with a different name, modify the prefix after `-it`).
+The container share the `/shared` folder with the host.
 Put the pcap files inside this folder and use `python services/importer.py /shared/pcap_file_here` from the container to import pcaps to flower.

 ## Manual installation
 ```bash